AmitRoy7781/AmitRoy7781/README.md

 🧐 My research interests lie in deep learning on graphs and currently working on Graph Anomaly Detection (GAD).

 🌟 Please feel free to contact me through this email: roy206@purdue.edu.
-Further information about me is listed on my [webpage](https://amitroy7781.github.io/).
+Further information is listed on my [webpage](https://amitroy7781.github.io/).